Answer a few simple questions to make your document in minutes

 Advantages for the buyer:

-If the buyers are working on improving their credit and don't have a down payment, an Option to Buy Agreement gives them enough time to raise their credit score, pay off debt, and make payments towards a down payment.
+If the buyers are working on improving their credit and don't have a down payment, a Rent-to-Own Agreement gives them enough time to raise their credit score, pay off debt, and make payments towards a down payment.
 If a sale price is agreed upon, the buyers are protected from the home price rising and some equity will be earned by purchase time.

 Disadvantages for the buyer: